 Convolution of Orientational Dependent and Spherical Functions edit page

-The convolution is a integral operator which has several slightly different definitions.
-It is often used to smooth functions or compute there cross correlation.
+The convolution is an integral operator which is often used to smooth functions or compute their cross correlation.

 We have to distinguish which objects are convoluted.